MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-compression.md

 ## Async support

-The CompressionStream supports all the async operations that are supported by the System.IO.DeflateStream, this means that developers can use the async keyword to perform the compress/decompress operations without blocking the UI thread.
+The `CompressionStream` supports all the async operations that are supported by the `System.IO.DeflateStream`, this means that developers can use the async keyword to perform the compress/decompress operations without blocking the UI thread.